 Hveravellir is located at 64°51,9015'N 19°32,0223'W.

-If you want to see other geothermal areas in Iceland then I have written travel-blogs about many of the other geothermal areas.
+If you want to see other geothermal areas in Iceland, I have written travel blogs about many of them.
 I love visiting them, especially when the sun is shining.

 And here is a selection of the best Highland Tours in Iceland.